Swing Trading Signals

 • Cancel at any time!

-Knowing how important it is to manage risk when you enter a trade and also protect your profit when the trade is moving in your favor, you may want to consider adding a trailing stop to your trade management techniques.
+Knowing how important it is to manage risk when you enter a trade and also protect your profit when the trade is moving in your favor, you may want to consider adding a trailing stop to your long position trade management techniques.
 But what does trailing stop mean?
+A trailing stop means setting a stock loss order that moves with the markets to automatically close out your position if the price falls beyond a certain level.

 A trailing stop is an opposing stop order that can be set to automatically follow the price — at a specified dollar amount, percentage of price, or any other preset distance away from the current price — when the price is progressing in the direction of the trade.
-Trailing stops are used to protect profits, so they are also known as protective stops.
+Trailing stops are used to protect profits and minimize stock loss, so they are also known as protective stops.
+This strategy is commonly used for long positions to reduce risk and lock in gains during a term trend.
+Additionally, traders can use loss orders to limit potential losses and manage their risk more effectively.

-There is a lot to learn about this trade management technique and how to use it in your trades.
+There is a lot of insights to gain about this trade management technique, specifically for long positions, and how to use it in your trades.
+Pro tip: consider implementing a trailing stop as a stock loss strategy.
 Keep reading to get a deep understanding of trailing stops.

 If you’d like to learn more about stop losses in general, then you should have a look at our complete guide to stop losses!